astaykov/entra-agent-id-preview-guide/README.md

    * User.ReadWrite.All – to create the Agent User Id
    * OAuth2PermissionGrants.ReadWrite.All – to grant admin consent for the Agent User
  * AI application client – this will represent your AI application that you are developing
- * Optional – Insomnia, all requests are provided as Insomnia Collection ((Insomnia5-AgentID.yaml)[./Insomnia5-AgentID.yaml]) and PowerShell ((AgentID-PowerShell.ps1)[./AgentID-PowerShell.ps1])
+ * Optional – Insomnia, all requests are provided as [Insomnia](https://insomnia.rest/) Collection ([Insomnia5-AgentID.yaml](./Insomnia5-AgentID.yaml)) and PowerShell ([AgentID-PowerShell.ps1](./AgentID-PowerShell.ps1))

+ > **Note on the permissions**
+ > - `Application.ReadWrite.OwnedBy` permission is only requirement for scripting in this guide to work.
+The script exposes an API on the Agent Blueprint - section 01.03, and adds client credential - section 01.04.
+  > - `User.ReadWrite.All` permission is a temporary requirement during preview.
+This is required to create the `Agentic User` (Digital Colleague), which is a `User` object with some special properties.
+ > - `OAuth2PermissionGrants.ReadWrite.All` permission is a temporary requirement during preview.
+This is required for the script to grant admin consent for the digital colleague (Agentic User) to access data.
+Check section (4) for more details.

 ## Insomnia setup
-Import the provided Insomnia5-AgentID.yaml collection to Insomnia Open the Agent ID collection
+Import the provided Insomnia5-AgentID.yaml collection to [Insomnia](https://insomnia.rest/) and open the Agent ID collection.

 ### Update the Base environment with the values for your tenant
  `token_url`: "https://login.microsoftonline.com/YOUR-TENANT-ID/oauth2/v2.0/token",